MikeD76/discount_radar/README.md

 root directory and select "Save Link As..."

 Then after download has finished, click on the .apk file to install the app.

+**Make sure to allow your phone to download applications from unknown sources.**